 Further, we believe that the members of our Board and the four standing Board Committees provide appropriate oversight.
 In this regard, the Audit Committee oversees the accounting and financial reporting processes, as well as risk, legal and compliance matters.
 The Personnel and Compensation Committee oversees the annual performance of our Chairman and Chief Executive Officer.
 The Nominating and Governance Committee monitors matters such as the composition of the Board and its committees, board performance and "best practices" in corporate governance.
-The Investment Policy Committee oversees our investments, with respect to benefit plans.
+The Investment Policy Committee oversees our investments with respect to benefit plans.
 Each Committee is lead by a chairperson other than the Chairman and Chief Executive Officer and, as discussed in more detail in this proxy, the entire Board of Directors is actively involved in overseeing our risk management.
 All together, we believe this framework strikes a sound balance with appropriate oversight.

-We also have a presiding director who presides at meetings of all non-management directors in executive session.
-Typically, these meetings are held in conjunction with every Board meeting and in 2009 each Board meeting included a non-management directors session.
+We also have a lead director, who is an independent director and presides at meetings of all non-management directors in executive session.
+Typically, these meetings are held in conjunction with every regular Board meeting.
+In 2010, each Board meeting, other than the May, 2010 meeting, included a non-management directors session.
 This allows directors to speak candidly on any matter of interest, without the Chief Executive Officer or other managers present.
-In accordance with our Corporate Governance Guidelines, the role of presiding director rotates on an annual basis, as opposed to a meeting-by-meeting rotation like some companies, to provide continuity in director oversight.
+In accordance with our Corporate Governance Guidelines, the role of lead director rotates on an annual basis, as opposed to a meeting-by-meeting rotation like some companies, to provide continuity in director oversight.
 We believe this structure provides consistent and effective oversight of our management and our company.